NaouelEldjouher/NextAMR/README.md

 2.Log in and navigate to Your Settings > Tokens.

-3. Click Add Token, name it (e.g., AMR-Flow-Token), and copy the string.
+3. Click Add Token, name it (e.g., NextAMR Token), and copy the string.
 Add it to your .env file:
 #### Step 3: Authentication (.env)
 Create a .env file in the project root.
 This is the "brain" that connects your code to your AWS account.